silverhammermba/superuser/extras/answers.markdown

    %eax` instruction.
 This changes the system call code from 1&mdash;for "exit"&mdash;to 2, which is a completely different system call called "fork".
-   Since the program makes no attempt to set up sensible CPU register values for this sytem call, the program fails in the most spectacular way.
+   Since the program makes no attempt to set up sensible CPU register values for this system call, the program fails in the most spectacular way.

    Recall that a crucial responsibility of the kernel is memory management of the running programs: ensuring that each program gets a little section of